realkoder/soft-dev-02-databases/TEST_DESIGN.md

 DB - sqlite3 - both london and detroit not hardly mocked not hardly integrated

-Third part OAtuh Google and OpenAI
+Third part OAuth Google and OpenAI

 The integration tests for `Api::V1::LlmController` uses London approach, since calling the `OpenAI API` for every test would be costly and slow.
 Instead, the service layer is mocked to return a sample recipe, allowing to test controller